 Prior to filling out an application, students should request an official copy of their high school transcript from their guidance counselors, and have it mailed directly to the Undergraduate Admissions Office.
 GED results need to be sent to the Department of Education.

 Students need to complete the application for admission provided by the Office of Undergraduate Admissions.
 KU accepts both paper and electronic applications.
-Fees for application are $35 and are non-refundable.
+The current fee for application is listed on Admissions Requirements.
 Kutztown University subscribes to the CEEB fee-waiver program.
 Students should request submission of the fee waiver form through their guidance counselor.